rysonw/rysonw/README.md

 ---

-Hawaii Air National Guardsman and rising sophmore at Oregon State University.
+Hawaii Air National Guardsman and rising sophomore at Oregon State University.

-I am a current SDE Intern at **NASA JPL** where I am working with the IT Special Programs Directorate!
+I am a current SDE Intern at **NASA JPL** and an incoming SWE Intern at **Microsoft**!
 I am currently taking on multiple projects in a variety of different fields to help smoothen operations across the laboratory.

 I love learning new things!
 Let's Connect!